watchiot/watchiot-docs/_i18n/es/_posts/2016-05-13-request-agent.md

     "code": 400,
     "msg": "BAD REQUEST",
     "error": {
-        "description": "Errors into the metrics.",
+        "description": "Errors into the metrics",
         "fields": {
-            "param1": "The metric param1 does not exist into the configuration yml project.", "param2": "The value type of metric param2 has to be number."
+            "param1": "The metric param1 does not exist into the configuration yml project", "param2": "The value type of metric param2 has to be number" }
-        }
     }
 }